pjalx/calculator/README.md

-Calulator Challenge for The Oden Project
+Calulator Challenge for The Odin Project